ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign summary="Creates parts" %}
 {% capture description %}

-To create an inspection plan entity, it is necessary to transfer the entity object in the request's body.
-A unique identifier and the path are mandatory, attributes and a comment are optional.
-The attribute keys which you use for the attributes must be contained in the parts attribute range (specified in the {{ site.links['configuration'] }})
+To create a new part, you must send its JSON representation in the request body.
+Values for `uuid` and `path` are required, attributes and a comment are optional.
+The attribute keys must be valid part attributes as specified in the {{ site.links['configuration'] }}.

 {{ site.images['info'] }} The comment is only added if versioning is enabled in the server settings.
 {% endcapture %}